ameseee/kwk-curriculum-site/web-app/projects/to-do-box/index.md

 - Upon the user click of the button, their content should appear
 - The user can enter more information, click the button, and see the new information appear, in addition to the previous piece of information
 - When the page is refreshed, the users information should persist
-- A visually appealing, responsive site
+- A visually appealing site

 ### Tips